| Subscribe via RSS

 More information about the neighborhood plan update and the rezone may be found at the DPD website, including the “Director’s Analysis and Recommendation on the North Beacon Hill Rezone Proposal.

-4 Responses to “Save the date: Hearing Feb.
+4 thoughts on “Save the date: Hearing Feb.
 29 on North Beacon Hill station area rezones”

 Just my opinion and I live in between two of these transit station zoning districts and not in one, but I think someone needs to state the obvious that having a transit station surrounded by mostly single family housing is not an ecologically friendly zoning plan.